austinprk/ACIT2520-Project/README.md

 # April 5th

 ### Austin Park:
-- Completed implementing ADMINS previleges on the website, enabling users with the "admin" role in database.js to destroy sessions.
+- Completed implementing ADMINS privileges on the website, enabling users with the "admin" role in database.js to destroy sessions.
 - Began development on the "Sign out" feature, which is not initially part of the project scope.